How to Find Surcharge-Free ATMs When Traveling

 2. Check Your Bank’s Mobile App

-Most banking apps include an ATM locator tool.
-Some even allow you to filter for surcharge-free machines, deposit-enabled ATMs, or drive-through locations.
-Before your trip, download your bank’s app and mark fee-free ATMs near your hotel, airport, or main destinations.
+Most banking apps include an ATM locator tool, and many mark which ATMs are surcharge-free or in-network.
+Before your trip, open your bank’s app and save a few fee-friendly ATMs near your hotel, airport, or main destinations.

-For nationwide fee-free ATM options, visit our Best No-Fee ATMs Nationwide Guide.
+For a nationwide overview of low-fee options, visit our Best No-Fee ATMs Nationwide Guide.

 3. Use Credit Union ATM Partnerships

-Credit unions often participate in shared ATM networks that give members access to thousands of free ATMs nationwide.
-Look for partnerships like CO-OP Financial Services, which offers over 30,000 surcharge-free ATMs across the U.S.
+Credit unions often participate in shared ATM networks that give members access to thousands of surcharge-free ATMs nationwide.
+Look for partnerships like CO-OP Financial Services, which provides broad access across the U.S. for participating institutions.

 4. Look for ATMs in Retail Stores

-Some ATMs in grocery stores, pharmacies, and convenience stores belong to surcharge-free networks.
-For example, Allpoint ATMs are commonly found in CVS, Walgreens, and Target locations.
-These machines often avoid the extra $3–$5 fee that standalone ATMs charge.
+Many surcharge-free ATMs are inside grocery stores, pharmacies, and big-box retailers.
+For example, Allpoint machines are commonly found in CVS, Walgreens, and other high-traffic retail locations.
+These often help you avoid the higher fees seen at standalone or tourist-area ATMs.

-Our ATM Fee Avoidance Guide explains how to identify these locations.
+Our ATM Fee Avoidance Guide explains how to identify fee-friendly machines and avoid getting hit twice.

 5. Use Cardless and Contactless ATMs